Flavr Savr: Acquisition by Monsanto

+Similar modifications

 Tomato paste

 In the UK, Zeneca produced a tomato paste that used technology similar to the Flavr Savr.
-Don Grierson was involved in the research to make the genetically modified tomato.
-Due to the characteristics of the tomato, it was cheaper to produce than conventional tomato paste, resulting in the product being 20% cheaper.
+Starting with a successful processing (i.e. bred for machine-picking) variety called T7, Zeneca added a truncated PG gene (either sense or antisense worked to reduce PG levels) and a APH(3')II gene to the plant.
+They successfully made the resulting tomato firmer than its parent.
+Due to the characteristics of the tomato, the tomato paste was cheaper to produce than conventional tomato paste, resulting in the product being 20% cheaper.
 Between 1996 and 1999, 1.8 million cans, clearly labelled as genetically engineered, were sold in the major supermarket chains Sainsbury's and Safeway UK.
-At one point the paste outsold normal tomato paste but sales fell in the autumn of 1998.
+At one point, the paste outsold normal tomato paste, but sales fell in the autumn of 1998.

 The House of Commons of the United Kingdom published a report in which they stated that the decline in sales during this period was linked to changing consumer perceptions of genetically modified crops.
 The report identified several possible factors, including product labeling and perception of choice, lobbying campaigns, and media attention.
-It concluded that the tone of media reports on the subject underwent a "fundamental shift" in response to a high-profile incident in which Dr. Arpad Pusztai, a researcher for Rowett Research Institute, was fired after making a televised claim about detrimental health effects in lab rats fed a diet of genetically modified potatoes (see the Pusztai affair).
+It concluded that the tone of media reports on the subject underwent a "fundamental shift" in response to a high-profile incident in which Dr. Arpad Pusztai, a researcher for Rowett Research Institute, was fired after making a televised claim about detrimental health effects in laboratory rats fed a diet of genetically modified potatoes (see the Pusztai affair).
 Subsequent peer review and testimony by Dr. Pusztai led the House Science and Technology Select Committee to conclude that his initial claim was "contradicted by his own evidence."
-In the intervening period, Sainsbury's and Safeway both pledged that none of their house brand products would contain genetically modified ingredients.
+In the intervening period, Sainsbury's and Safeway both pledged that none of their house-brand products would contain genetically modified ingredients.

+Don Grierson was involved in the research to make the genetically modified tomato.